Best Children’s Books With Characters Who Have Learning Differences

 READING DISABILITY

-This memoir shares the stress and difficulties the author had with reading, especially compared to others who read books without trouble.
-Eventually, he figured out ways to read on his own by looking at words differently.
+This personal narrative memoir shares the stress and difficulties the author had with reading, especially compared to others who read books without trouble.
+Eventually, he figured out ways around his learning disability by looking at words differently.

 DYSLEXIA